Beantkaur0524/Mini_Project_Pycaret/README.md

 # Mini_Project_Pycaret
 A mini machine-learning project for Customer Churn Prediction using PyCaret.
 The project includes data preprocessing, automated model comparison, and evaluation.
-A Linear Regression model is also applied as a simple baseline to observe its behavior on churn data.
+A Logistic Regression model is also applied as a simple baseline to observe its behavior on churn data.

 # 🚀 Project Highlights